jdebeer/zplify/notes.md

 I did a bunch of googling and couldn't come up with anything particularly convenient.

-I even thought to download the driver for a printer in zebra and print a google doc to that printer, but that started taking too long and feeling out of the way.
+I even thought to download the driver for a printer in zebra and print a google sheet to that printer, but that started taking too long and feeling out of the way.

 So, eventually, I just used the example in labelary.
 The 4th section of the example